KX Insights Installation

 ||This is the password for the database user that Keycloak uses|

-The installer will prompt you for these four passwords unless you provide an existing secret that contains them.
+The installer will prompt you for these four passwords unless you have an existing secret that contains them.

 Service Accounts setup

-Do you want to set a secret for the gui service account explicitly [y/N]: y Please enter the secret (input hidden): Do you want to set a secret for the operator service account explicity [y/N]: y Please enter the secret (input hidden):
+Do you want to set a secret for the gui service account explicitly [y/N]: y Please enter the secret (input hidden): Re-enter to confirm (input hidden): Do you want to set a secret for the operator service account explicitly [y/N]: y Please enter the secret (input hidden): Re-enter to confirm (input hidden):

 At this point you should have a generated